 3. Remove Multiple Values from Vector

-To remove multiple values from vector, define a vector or list with the values you wanted to remove and use it with R bracket notation [] and %in% operator.
-The %in% operator is used to check what values to remove.
+To remove multiple values from a vector, first create a vector or list containing the values you want to remove.
+Then use bracket notation []

 # Remove Multiple Values